sakim5027/SeulAnKim.github.io/blog/_posts/2022-01-23-PetGuru-Project-Retrospective.md

 In this project, I had an opportunity to design whole API endpoints & responses for the each endpoints.
 It was a challenge for me, especially since I had to come up with all the possible endpoints that would be needed in the website BEFORE building the website.
 So, I had to use my imagination and rely on the Wireframes and Flowcharts we created in the planning stage.

 In order to do this, me and another Back-end developer (we had 2 Back-end developers including me in this project) first came up with basic endpoints we thought we might need and left notes on the points that might need update.
 Then, we discussed about those points and edited them as we proceeded.
-Below is how we worked on this API endpoint design in Notion:
+Below is how we worked on this API endpoint design in **Notion**:

   ![API1](../assets/img/PetGuru/API endpoint 1.png)
   ![API2](../assets/img/PetGuru/API endpoint 2.png)

-Once we finished listing possible endpoints, I created API Document using Gitbook.
+Once we finished listing possible endpoints, I created API Document using **Gitbook**.
 In this process, I could learn about **HTTP Status Code** used in API responses.
 Below are some of the frequently used HTTP status codes:

 **[1×× Informational]**